buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcDoor.md

 > REFERENCE  Definition according to ISO 6707-1: construction for closing an opening, intended primarily for access with hinged, pivoted or sliding operation.

-> NOTE  The entity _IfcDoorStandardCase_ has been deprecated.
+> NOTE  The entity _IfcDoorStandardCase_ has been deleted.
 Use an _IfcDoor_ with a 'Profile' representation instead.
 The _IfcDoor_ should also have an _IfcDoorType_ with _ParameterTakesPrecedence_ set to 'TRUE'.

 > HISTORY  New entity in IFC1.0.